Ttanasart-pt/Pixel-Composer/notes/note_3d_repeat/note_3d_repeat.txt

 <junc Positions>, <junc Rotations>, and <junc Scales>
 properties.

-The compound value multiply per each index, e.g. the second object will tranform twice as much as the first object, the compound values are controlled by the <junc Shift Position>, <junc Shift Rotation>, and <junc Shift Scale> properties.
+The compound value multiply per each index, e.g. the second object will transform twice as much as the first object, the compound values are controlled by the <junc Shift Position>, <junc Shift Rotation>, and <junc Shift Scale> properties.

 Both direct and compound transformations are added to create the final transformations.